How Can I Teach My Dog to Come When Called?

 The classical training method outlined here and in the Facebook Live Workshop is but one method you can consider with your dog.
 I recommend you give it a try and let me know how it works for you and your dog!

 What recall training methods have you used in the past?
-Have you been successful teaching your dog to come reliably when you call him?
+Have you been successful in teaching your dog to come reliably when you call him?

 Comment below and share your experience.